LLM App Store Analysis: A Vision and Roadmap: Security and privacy analysis

 \textbf{From the user's perspective}, privacy data filtering is crucial when interacting with LLM apps.
 Users' input may contain private information, and the app should have filtering mechanisms in place to identify and remove this sensitive data, preventing it from being leaked to developers or stored in the knowledge base.
 This is analogous to the privacy protection measures implemented in mobile apps, where user inputs and data are often processed locally on the device or through secure channels to protect user privacy~\cite{liu2014reconciling,nema2022analyzing}.
+However, the conversational and predictive capabilities of LLMs mean that they might generate outputs based on sensitive user data, even when not explicitly provided in a single interaction, requiring innovative privacy safeguards that prevent the unintentional disclosure of personal information through model predictions.
 Additionally, users can expect LLM app stores to provide transparent information about the privacy practices of listed apps, similar to how mobile app stores provide privacy labels and summaries to help users make informed decisions~\cite{apple2024privacy}.